ejustroboticsclub/Go-Dive-Derby-2024/circles-navigation/README.md

    - Provides a GUI for setting circle orientations and confirming detections.
    - If the user confirms the detected circles, it triggers the autonomous control script.

+___
+### Requirements

+Before running this project, ensure you have the following dependencies installed:

+- **Python 3.7+**
+- **Numpy**
+- **OpenCV**: This is used for real-time video capture, image processing, and circle detection.
+- **Tkinter**: Required for the GUI interface to set circle orientations using radio buttons.
+- **rclpy**: ROS 2 client library for Python, used for communication with the ROV.
+- **ROS 2 Foxy**: Framework for robotic systems development, necessary for ROS 2 operations.
+- **Multiprocessing**: Used for concurrent execution of processes in Python.
+- **OpenCV**: This is used for real-time video capture, image processing, and circle detection.
+- **Tkinter**: Required for the GUI interface to set circle orientations using radio buttons.
+- **rclpy**: ROS 2 client library for Python, used for communication with the ROV.
+- **ROS 2 Foxy**: Framework for robotic systems development, necessary for ROS 2 operations.
+- **Multiprocessing**: Used for concurrent execution of processes in Python.